nfsi-canada/OBSW2025/README.md

 pip install seisbench
 ```

-### Getting the demo data
+### Getting the workshop demonstrations and data

-Finally, download the demo data provided on this github repository by navigating to some work folder (where the data and results of the processing will be located) and typing:
+Finally, download the tutorials and demo data provided on this github repository by navigating to some work folder (where the data and results of the processing will be located) and typing:

 ```bash
 git clone https://github.com/nfsi-canada/OBSW2025.git